soonann/travel-app-backend/README.md

 ## Usage

-This section covers how to use the project with `docker compose`.
+This section covers how to use the project with `docker compose`

 ### Docker Compose
 To start the project: